 Student Activities at the Cline Center

-One of the main objectives of the Cline Center for Democracy is to engage students in the study of democratic principles, issues and ideas.
+One of the main objectives of the Cline Center is to engage students in the study of democratic principles, issues and ideas.
 In furtherance of this objective the Center strives to involve students attending the University of Illinois at Urbana-Champaign in the life of the Center.
 Currently students can participate in activities of the Center in five principal ways:

 Participating in one of the symposia sponsored by the Center

 This participation may entail simply attending the various public lectures and activities associated with these events.
 However, the Cline Symposium also involves students in small group discussions led by distinguished alumni.
 These sessions challenge students to deal with crucial public issues and understand their challenges - as well as different ways of addressing them.
 Students are chosen to participate in these small group sessions based upon faculty recommendations.

 Enrolling in a Cline Center Research Practicum Course